 Warren Leming, co‐director and co‐writer, is a former member of the Second City Touring Group, musical director and actor with Paul Sills' Story Theater, a founder of the band Wilderness Road (Columbia and Warner Brothers labels), a theater director, author of several books, and creator, with Denis Mueller, of seven documentaries.
-He is also producer of the forthcoming Nelson Algren: The End is Nothing, the Road is All
+He is also producer of the new release Nelson Algren: The End is Nothing, the Road is All

 Jan Muller, editor, is chief editor for “At The Movies” at ABC Television since 2001.
 Of late he has entered the world of web outreach as a YouTube administrator,

 creating and posting video for many clients, and also worked on Cold Chicago Production Velvet Prisons: Russell Jacoby on American Academia."